dissanayakeG/PortFolio/posts/6-laravel-package-developments.md

 And hooray!, you can see it is working fine.

-Here i only covered view, blade,livewire and routes.
-For greater details please check the official documentation of the laravel [here](https://laravel.com/docs/11.x/packages)
+Here I only covered view, Blade, Livewire, and routes.
+For greater details, please check the official documentation of Laravel
+<i class="text-secondary-light">[here](https://laravel.com/docs/11.x/packages).</i>

 Bonus:

-You may have more than one livewire/blade component.
-Loading them one by one in the service provider is not a good approach. so move it to a separate function.
+You may have more than one Livewire/Blade component.
+Loading them one by one in the service provider is not a good approach.
+So move it to a separate function.

 ```php
 // Livewire::component('example-component', ExampleComponent::class);